BeardedCoder/RealWorldRetros/README.md

   * [Rob Bowley - 6 Thinking Hats Retrospective Plan](http://blog.robbowley.net/2009/08/29/6-thinking-hats-retrospective-plan/)
   * [Agility Personified - Retrospective Using Six Thinking Hats Technique](http://agilecruiser.blogspot.ca/2009/11/retrospective-using-six-thinking-hats.html)

+###Getting Value out of Agile Retrospectives

+An excellent book that contains many ideas and tools for use in your retrospectives ([download](https://leanpub.com/gettingvalueoutofagileretrospectives))

 ## An Awesome Retro Example (that we've done before)
 1. Start by having the team create a list of possible topics
 2. Provide a few minutes for clarifications